sergigonzalezh/2020AntarcticHeatwave_attribution_analogs/README.md

 # 2020AntarcticHeatwave_attribution_analogs.py

-This is the Jupyter notebooks required to reproduce the research published in *C---*.
+This is the Jupyter notebooks required to reproduce the research published in *Communications of Earth & Environment*.

 This repository is divided in different notebooks that:
   - 0a.
 Download the ERA5 datasets used in this research